zerforschung/Covid32Data/README.md

 As decripted in the article the data has some major flaws:

 * It's not enought data / sensors
+* The app install base is likely to unevenly distributed across the population
-* December was not an ideal time to collect data, because of holliday, change of lockdown rules, low PCR-Test coverage during a high covid incidence period.
+* December was not an ideal time to collect data, because of holliday, change of lockdown rules, low PCR-Test coverage during a high covid incidence period
 * Sensors where not evenly distributed over the subway routes of berlin
 * Opening of a new subway line extension during this period
 * Sensors where placed in different locations of the trains, also because of different types of trains